Restaurant in New York City, United States

 Why the OAD Ranking Matters Here

 Opinionated About Dining ranks restaurants based on surveys from frequent, sophisticated diners rather than critics or marketing budgets.
 An improving OAD position for Il Mulino over three consecutive years signals that the people eating here repeatedly are finding it better, not just familiar.
 For comparison: reaching the top 280 in North America on OAD puts Il Mulino in a meaningful competitive tier.
 It is not competing with Le Bernardin or Per Se for formal occasion dining, but it is ahead of most of what New York's Italian category has to offer at a neighbourhood-restaurant price point.
-A 4.5 Google rating across 596 reviews adds further weight: that volume of feedback at that score is harder to sustain than a curated set of early reviews.

 Italian in New York: Where Il Mulino Fits

 New York's Italian dining scene spans everything from the relaxed market cooking at Via Carota to the refined Northern Italian register at Ai Fiori and the downtown confidence of Babbo.
-Il Mulino occupies a different position: it is a restaurant where classical Italian technique is the organizing principle, and where the dining room expects you to slow down and let the kitchen show its work.
+Il Mulino occupies a different position: it is a restaurant where classical Italian technique is the organizing principle, where the dining room expects you to slow down and let the kitchen show its work.
 For travellers who have eaten at seriously traditional Italian restaurants in Europe, or who have sought out places like 8½ Otto e Mezzo Bombana in Hong Kong or cenci in Kyoto for the Italian tradition abroad, Il Mulino will feel like a recognisable and credible point of reference in New York.
 If you are also planning to explore Ammazzacaffè for a more casual Italian stop, the two make a complementary pair across different occasions.

 Booking and Practical Details

-For those planning a wider New York City trip, Pearl's full New York City restaurants guide covers the field, and our New York City hotels guide, bars guide, wineries guide, and experiences guide round out the picture.
+For those planning a wider New York City trip, Pearl's full New York City restaurants guide covers the field, our New York City hotels guide, bars guide, wineries guide, and experiences guide round out the picture.
 If Italian is your priority on a broader US trip, it is worth cross-referencing against other serious regional stops: Lazy Bear in San Francisco, Smyth in Chicago, and Providence in Los Angeles each demonstrate what sustained critical recognition looks like in different cities, giving you useful calibration for what a top-tier independent restaurant in the US delivers at this level.

 Ratings and Recognition